 Inhale deeply through the nose, hold the breath to a count of four, then exhale slowly through the mouth (the exhale is longer than the inhale.)
 Remember not to cross your arms or legs, and keep your facial muscles relaxed.

 STEP 3: ACKNOWLEDGE: “WHOOPS, THERE I GO AGAIN!”

 Affirm that you’re the author of your story.
 The statement “Whoops, there I go again!” will help you acknowledge your story without judgment.

 Allow the very first number that enters your mind to come right into your awareness.
 This is going to be the age of the child whom the adult will be meeting and healing in the next step.

-Create a magical nature scene where you meet your child self, giving him or her love and reassurance, remembering to call on loving Angels of the Light to keep the two of your sage and sound always.
+Create a magical nature scene where you meet your child self, giving him or her love and reassurance, remembering to call on loving Angels of the Light to keep the two of you safe and sound always.